 What is IngramSpark’s Book-Building Tool?

 For some authors, the hardest part of writing a book might be the twisted plot or character development.
 For others, it’s the outline and organization of chapters.
-It turns out that designing the book can prove an unexpected challenge for many authors.
-Several aspects must be considered, both technical elements and artistic features, when designing a book.
+It turns out that designing the book can prove to be an unexpected challenge for many authors.
+Several aspects must be considered, both technical elements and artistic features.
 IngramSpark’s FREE Book-Building Tool will guide you through the design process specific to creating an ebook.

 The pandemic’s spotlight has begun to slowly fade as other global events take its place as a point of focus.
 In a recent Ingram-hosted panel discussion “The Health of Today’s Publishing Industry”, we heard from leaders in the industry, bringing their experience and perspectives on the future of publishing.